shilpisprasad/AbxClient_Tiker_Reader/README.md

 # ABX Client Ticker Reader

-This repository contains a C# client application that connects to a mock stock exchange server (ABX Exchange Server) running on Node.js.
+This repository contains a C# client application that connects to a stock exchange server (ABX Exchange Server) running on Node.js.
 The client requests ticker data, handles missing packets, and outputs a complete JSON file with all received ticker data in sequence.

 ---